Skip to main content Skip to footer

 Long before nutrition was a trending topic, pioneers like Mary Andross (1893–1968) proved that dietitians are essential to national health.
 A brilliant chemist and teacher at the Glasgow and West of Scotland College of Domestic Science, Mary was a force of nature.
 She didn't just stay in the lab; she understood that for science to matter, it had to reach people's plates.

-During the Second World War, when citrus fruits were difficult to find, Mary discovered that the humble rosehip, growing wild across Scotland, contained up to 20 times as much vitamin C as an orange.
+During the Second World War, when citrus fruits were not readily available, Mary discovered that the humble rosehip, growing wild across Scotland, contained up to 20 times as much vitamin C as an orange.

 By developing recipes for rosehip syrup, she led a national effort that protected thousands of children from deficiency.
-It was “wartime hacking” at its best—using chemistry to solve a national crisis.
+It was “wartime hacking” at its best—using nutrition and science to solve a national crisis.

 But Mary didn't do it alone.
 Her discovery sparked a massive national movement.
 Thousands of Scouts and Guides took to the Scottish hedgerows to forage for the fruit, while the Women’s Institute managed the local collection points.
 Together, they gathered hundreds of tonnes of wild rosehips, proving that when science and community come together, they can tackle almost any challenge.